DefinetlyNotAI/RP4B_Battery_PCB/README.md

 # RP4B_Battery_PCB
 PCB design in easyeda for a super simple pcb to host any 5V li-ion battery

+-- SUPER OLD, OUTDATED, DOES NOT WORK --

 # Usage
 The ready parts are in the PARTS dir (Used to export the actual files, etc)